-- ii) Assess the effectiveness of exit strategies and approaches to phase out assistance provided by the project in framework of the Output 1 including contributing factors and constraints?
-Is there a need for recalibration? - iii) What factors of the Output 1 delivery are contingent on specific local context or enabling environment factors? - iv) Are the actions and results from the Output 1 interventions likely to be sustained, ideally through ownership by the local partners and stakeholders? - v) What are the key factors that will require attention in order to improve prospects of the Output 1 sustainability, scalability or replication?
+- i) What are project lessons learned, failures/lost opportunities to date?
+What might have been done better or differently? - ii) Assess the effectiveness of exit strategies and approaches to phase out assistance provided by the project including contributing factors and constraints?
+Is there a need for recalibration? - iii) What factors of the project achievements are contingent on specific local context or enabling environment factors? - iv) Are the actions and results from project interventions likely to be sustained, ideally through ownership by the local partners and stakeholders? - v) What are the key factors that will require attention in order to improve prospects of sustainability, scalability or replication of project outcomes/outputs/results?